 About me

-I offer art psychotherapy and talking therapy to children, young people and adults who are experiencing challenges due to: neuro-diversity, grief, anxiety, identity, body image, attachment disruption and complex health needs.
-I also work with adults who have experienced acute inpatient care, relationship issues, and chronic mental health challenges.
-Building a trusting, safe, collaborative therapeutic relationship is my priority.
+I offer a warm, supportive space for your recovery, growth and change.
+I provide art psychotherapy and talking therapy for you to explore your difficulties with: neuro-diversity, grief, anxiety, addiction, identity, queer issues, body image, relationship difficulties, attachment disruption and complex health needs.
+I also work with adults who have experienced acute inpatient care, chronic mental health challenges, and acute physical illness.
 Art therapy allows non-verbal expression of your difficulties and it is a gentle therapy.
 I am flexible and adaptable to people's needs, adjusting to the here and now.
 I am passionate about art psychotherapy and co-create with people, encouraging them to explore and express problems and strengths, building self-confidence and resilience, to feel heard, recognised and understood.
 For art therapy, an initial assessment is to see if art therapy is what you want, and if I am the right therapist for you.
 We will explore various materials, and engage in creativity as we talk about what you want from art therapy.
-I often create alongside people, if appropriate, to encourage ease and creativity.
 There is no right or wrong way of working and you don't have to be good at art.

 Next steps: email, call or text to book a free initial 15 minute conversation.
 You will see my contact details at the top of this page.